uvic-teach/project-m1-team9/Assets/UseCases.md

 **Assumptions**:

--Patient has access to the internet
+- Patient has access to the internet
--Patient has a valid PHN
+- Patient has a valid PHN
--Patient has a valid email
+- Patient has a valid email

 **Steps**: